smouldery/shock-collar-control/README.md

 - thank you to Github user CodeYouFools for help with systemd and some file path / install courtesy updates, as well as general suggestions and help

-- thanks to @mikey_dk for help with large parts of the arduino code + formatting! https://twitter.com/mikey_dk
+- thanks to @mikey_dk for help with large parts of the arduino code + formatting!

+- thanks to Dr. Wumpus, Esq. for both flagging the issue where collars use a different protocol and providing alternate code.